krasa/translator-generator-intellij-plugin/README.md

 # POJO Translator/Mapper Generator

-- Generates translators for POJOs, especially for JAXB generated classes or for deep cloning.
+- Generates translators or deep cloners for POJOs, especially for JAXB generated classes.
 - Generates calls to all setters or to all getters for a selected variable.